laurelherting/lmh-headspace/AWS/examTips.md

 * You can clear cached objects, but you'll be charged

 ### EC2
-*virtual server in the cloud
+*Virtual server in the cloud
+Reduces time required to obtain & boot new server instances to minutes, allowing you to quickly scale capacity, both up and down, as your computing requirements change

+EC2 Exam Tips
+1. On Demand
+Allows you to pay a fixed rate by hour (or by sec) w/ no commitment
+2. Reserved
+Provides a capacity reservation and offer significant discount on hourly charge for an instance 1 or 3 year terms
+3. Spot
+Enables you to bid whatever price you want for instance capacity Providing for greater savings if your apps have flex start/end times
+4. Dedicated hosts
+Physical EC2 server dedicated for use
+Can help reduce costs by allowing you to use your existing server-bound software licenses

+* If spot instance is termanated by Amazon EC2, you will be charged for partial usage, but if you terminate it yourself, you'll be charged for any hour in which the instance ran.

 1. Elastic Compute Cloud (Amazon EC2)
 2. Instance Types
-    1. FIGHTDRMCPX
+*FIGHTDRMCPX
-        1. F - FPGA
+F - FPGA
-        2. I - IOPS
+I - IOPS
-        3. G - Graphics
+G - Graphics
-        4. H - High Disk Throughput
+H - High Disk Throughput
-        5. T - cheap general purpose (think T2 Micro)
+T - cheap general purpose (think T2 Micro)
-        6. D - Density
+D - Density
-        7. R - RAM
+R - RAM
-        8. M - main choice for general purpose apps
+M - main choice for general purpose apps
-        9. C - Compute
+C - Compute
-        10. P - Graphics(think Pics)
+P - Graphics(think Pics)
-        11. X - Extreme Memory
+X - Extreme Memory
-    2. Fight DR MC PX!
+Fight DR MC PX!

 ### EBS
 *virtual disk, attach to EC2 instance
 1. Elastic Block Store
 2. Exam q: less than 2000 IOPS, want GP2
-3. Exam q: really big NoSQL database, gonna use a lot of IOPS
-    1. Go for Provisioned IOPS SSD
+3. Exam q: really big NoSQL database, gonna use a lot of IOPS Go for Provisioned IOPS SSD
-        1. Not GP2
+Not GP2
-4. Exam tips
-    1. On Demand
-        1. Allows you to pay a fixed rate by hour (or by sec) w/ no commitment
-    2. Reserved
-        1. Provides a capacity reservation and offer significant discount on hourly charge for an instance
-            1. 1 or 3 year terms
-    3. Spot
-        1. Enables you to bid whatever price you want for instance copacity
-            1. Providing for greater savings if your apps have flex start/end times
-    4. Dedicated hosts
-        1. Physical EC2 server dedicated for use
-        2. Can help reduce costs by allowing you to use your existing server-bound software licenses

 ### SSD
-1. General purpose SSD
+1. General purpose SSD(GP2)
-    1. Balances price and performance for a wide variety of workloads
+Balances price and performance for a wide variety of workloads
-2. Provisioned IOPS SSD
+2. Provisioned IOPS SSD(IO1)
-    1. Highest-performance SSD volume for mission-critical low-latency or high-throughput workloads
+Highest-performance SSD volume for mission-critical low-latency or high-throughput workloads

 ### Magnetic
-1. Throughput Optimized HDD
+1. Throughput Optimized HDD(ST1)
-    1. Low cost HDD volume designed for frequently accessed, throughput-intensive workloads
+Low cost HDD volume designed for frequently accessed, throughput-intensive workloads
 2. Cold HDD
-    1. Lowest cost HDD volume designed for less frequently accessed workloads
+Lowest cost HDD volume designed for less frequently accessed workloads
 3. Magnetic
-    1. Previous generation
+Previous generation
-    2. Can be a boot volume
+Can be a boot volume

+### Common Ports
+Linux=SSH(Port 22)
+Microsoft=Remote Desktop Protocol(Port 3389)
+HTTP=Port 80
+HTTPS=Port 443

+### Firewall
+Let everything in 0.0.0.0/0
+To let just one IP in X.X.X.X/32

 ### Elastic Load Balancers
 Three types